-Our near-term ambition is to use 20 percent recycled and renewable plastics in our vehicles by 2025.
+Our 2025 ambition is to use 20 percent recycled and renewable plastics in new vehicle designs for North America and Europe.

 Recycled Materials

 We are keeping waste out of landfill by using recycled plastics, as well as cutting down on the consumption of natural resources and energy.
 We have been incorporating recycled plastic in our vehicle manufacturing for many years, by using discarded carpet in molded engine components and recycled tires in extension dash panels.
 We continue to look at other innovative by-products and waste streams, such as conducting trials on how ocean plastics can be turned into automotive parts.